epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

    -  files should not have any participant or sample IDs
    -  mask phenotype counts lower than 5 (e.g. if the results show 3 people have lung cancer, this should be masked)

-7. On SRCP, the Data Manager moves the files to the user’s “download” triage folder and notifies the user
+7. On SRCP, the Data Manager moves the files to the user’s “download” triage folder and notifies the user.
 8. The user connects to their “download” triage folder using SFTP and :ref:`downloads the files<SFTP-download>`

 Example of enabling a user to download files from SRCP using WinSCP